 All forward contracts are recorded at fair value on the consolidated balance sheets at the end of each reporting period and expire from 30 days to one year.
-At February 28, 2018, \$1.2 million was recorded in other current assets on the condensed consolidated balance sheet.
+At May 31, 2018, \$1.5 million was recorded in other accrued liabilities on the condensed consolidated balance sheet.
 At November 30, 2017, \$0.2 million and \$0.2 million was recorded in other accrued liabilities and other assets, respectively, on the consolidated balance sheet.
-In the three months ended February 28, 2018 and February 28, 2017, realized and unrealized gains of \$3.6 million and \$0.8 million, respectively, from our forward contracts were recognized in foreign currency (loss) gain, net on the condensed consolidated statements of operations.
-The gains were substantially offset by realized and unrealized losses on the offsetting positions.
+In the three and six months ended May 31, 2018, realized and unrealized losses of \$6.7 million and \$3.1 million, respectively, from our forward contracts were recognized in foreign currency (loss) gain, net, on the condensed consolidated statements of operations.
+In the three and six months ended May 31, 2017, realized and unrealized gains of \$3.6 million and \$4.4 million, respectively, from our forward contracts were recognized in foreign currency (loss) gain, net on the condensed consolidated statements of operations.
+The losses and gains were substantially offset by realized and unrealized gains and losses on the offsetting positions.